WallarooLabs/wally/book/python/api.md

 In order to provide resilience, Wallaroo needs to keep track of state changes, or side effects, and it does so by making `state` an explicit object that is given as input to any StateComputation step.

-Similarly to a Computation, a StateComputation class must be wrapped in the `@wallaroo.state_computation` decorator.
+Similarly to a Computation, a StateComputation function must be decorated with the `@wallaroo.state_computation` decorator.

 ##### `compute(data, state)`